SnowyMouse/invader/CONTRIBUTING.md

 - Submitting [pull requests]

 # Testing Invader
 To test Invader, run it and use it for making Halo maps and tags.
-To make maps, you will need a tag set which you can get by extracting the [Halo Editing Kit] installer.

-You can extract the installer by either running it (requires a Halo Custom Edition install and Windows or Wine) or by using a program like [7-Zip] or [p7zip].
+Report issues as you find them.
+If reporting an issue for invader-build, make sure the issue is *not* present in `tool.exe build-cache-file`.
+You can get a set of base tags from the the [Halo Editing Kit] installer which can be extracted by either running it (requires a Halo Custom Edition install and Windows or Wine) or by using a program like [7-Zip] or [p7zip].

 You should always test using the latest [Git master branch] build when testing Invader.
-It is not recommended to test even slightly outdated versions of Invader, regardless of if it is a release or not.
+It is not recommended to test even slightly outdated versions of Invader, regardless of if it was a release or not.
+Note that Invader, in its current state, has no concept of a "stable" release, though the tools, themselves, may possibly be more stable than the Halo Editing Kit counterparts.

-## Stable releases
-Releases are used only for versioning and keeping track of changes.
-They are **not** an indication of stability.
-So, if the latest release uses code that is older than the Git master branch, then it is just as out-of-date and, therefore, less "stable" as a result.

 # Conventions
 These conventions apply only for contributing to the official Invader repository.
-Forks or other derivatives of Invader may use completely different conventions.

-These conventions are subject to change.
+Forks and other derivatives of Invader may use completely different conventions even if this CONTRIBUTING.md file is present. *These conventions are subject to change.*

 ## Scope conventions
 Issues and pull requests must remain in the scope of Invader.
 Here are some